- Accommodation on double occupancy basis.

-The hotels on this trip are four star propertie in Lhasa, Tsedang and Shigatse and three star in Gyantse by local standard.
+The hotels in this trip are four-star properties in Lhasa, Tsedang and Shigatse, and three-star in Gyantse by local standard.
 Please, do not compare them with the western hotels of the same rating.
-All hotels provide en suite bathroom with running hot and cold water.
-Hospitality industry in Tibet is still underway and so Tibetan hotels do not meet western standard.
-Power outage is common problem in Tibet and if that happens, it may disrupt the supply of hot water.
+All hotels provide an en suite bathroom with running hot and cold water.
+The hospitality industry in Tibet is still underway, and so Tibetan hotels do not meet the western standard.
+A power outage is a common problem in Tibet, and if that happens, it may disrupt the supply of hot water.

-Tibetan roads are now greatly improved and so 4WD vehicles are no longer required for most of the trips in central Tibet.
-We provide airconditioned van and buses for all transfers and tours.
+Tibetan roads are now much improved, and so there is no need for 4WD vehicles anymore for most of the trips in central Tibet.
+We provide air-conditioned van and buses for all transfers and tours.
 Drivers speak little or no English.

-You will be accompanied by an experienced and knowledgeable English speaking local Tibetan Guide throughout the tour.
-Besides, leading you on sightseeing excursions, your guide helps you check in hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
+You will be accompanied by experienced and knowledgeable English speaking local Tibetan guides throughout the tour.
+Besides, leading you on sightseeing excursions, your guide helps you check in the hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
 Guide and driver are different persons.

-Its strongly recommended that you start some physical exercises like jogging, swimming, cycling, hiking and aerobics about several weeks ahead of the trip that helps you keep fit and lessen the chance of getting altitude sickness.
-You should have a good sleep the night before you fly in to Lhasa and take complete rest on the first day.
-Its also advisable to drink 3-4 liters of water daily and consume liquid food.
+You should start some physical exercises like jogging, swimming, cycling, hiking, and aerobics about several weeks before the trip.
+You should have a good sleep the night before you fly into Lhasa and take complete rest on the first day.
+It's also advisable to drink 3-4 liters of water daily and consume liquid food.